IIIF/api/source/api/extension/navplace/index.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].

-## 2. GeoJSON-LD and the `navPlace` Property
+## 2. The `navPlace` Property and GeoJSON-LD

 ### 2.1 `navPlace` Property

 The `navPlace` property identifies a single or multiple geographic areas pertinent to a resource using a GeoJSON Feature Collection containing one or more Features.
 The property intends to connect IIIF resources with geographic areas.
-These areas _SHOULD_ be bounded discrete regions of the map akin to extents.
-These regions do not imply any level of accuracy, temporality, or state of existence.
+These areas _SHOULD_ be bounded discrete areas of the map akin to extents.
+These areas do not imply any level of accuracy, temporality, or state of existence.

 ```json-doc